odea-project/qAlgorithms/report/report.md

 <b> The RawData object: </b>
 Centroided data is stored as individual scans, with one vector per scan.
 Within the scans, data points are sorted by mz.
 Scans are accessed through a vector containing all scans.
-It is possible to account for empty scans. (@gerrit: a tree would be nice.)
+It is possible to account for empty scans. (@gerrit: a tree would be nice.) // see above

 <b> Bin objects: </b>
 Every Bin stores all data points that were determined to belong to the same EIC.
 All subsetting